 Propane has several advantages over gasoline or diesel.
 For one, it emits less carbon monoxide and greenhouse gases, making it a cleaner fuel source.

 It also doesn’t degrade over time.
 If you have adequate propane stored, you won’t have to worry about having old fuel in your tank or running out during emergencies.

 However, propane generators also have limitations.
 They have a higher initial cost than other generators.

 Since propane has higher combustion and ignition temperatures, which often wear down the components in the unit, they tend to have a shorter lifespan.

-Diesel generators provide power more efficiently than petrol generators.
+Diesel generators provide power more efficiently than gasoline generators.
 You get more power for the amount of fuel you burn, making it a good source of backup or off-grid power.
 Some homeowners prefer diesel generators because of their longevity and reliability.

 Diesel’s low burning temperature places less strain on the engine, giving diesel generators a longer lifespan and better durability.
-Instead of carburettors, diesel generators create the electrical current through compression.
+Instead of carburetors, diesel generators create the electrical current through compression.
 This generator design is resilient and sturdy, making it ideal for heavy-duty appliances.

 Diesel generators are a durable option, especially for backup power.
 However, large-capacity diesel generators are much more common than portable ones.

 Inverter generators work differently than most generators.
 Instead of running at a constant speed, an inverter generator throttles its engine speed to match the electrical demands.
 It conserves energy by not running at full throttle the entire time.